Shire of Colac Otway

 The Shire of Colac Otway is a local government area in the Barwon South West region of Victoria, Australia, located in the south-western part of the state.
 It covers an area of 3438 km2 and in June 2018 had a population of 21,503.
-It includes the towns of Apollo Bay, Beeac, Beech Forest, Birregurra, Colac, Cressy, Forrest, Johanna, Kennett River, Lavers Hill, Warrion and Wye River.
-It came into existence on 23 September 1994 through the amalgamation of the local government areas of City of Colac, Shire of Colac, part of the Shire of Otway and part of the Shire of Heytesbury.
+It includes the towns of Apollo Bay, Beeac, Birregurra, Colac, Cressy, Forrest, Kennett River, Lavers Hill, Warrion and Wye River.

 The Shire is governed and administered by the Colac Otway Shire Council; its seat of local government and administrative centre is located at the council headquarters in Colac, it also has a service centre located in Apollo Bay.

+Name

 The Shire is named after the combination of the names for the former City of Colac, and Shires of Colac and Otway, from which the majority of the LGA was formed.
 The name Colac is used for both the main urban settlement and the lake, Lake Colac, which are located in the north-centre of the LGA.
 Colac is also the most populous urban centre in the LGA with a population of almost 12,000.
 The name Otways is used for the major geographical features located in the south of the LGA, which are The Otways and Cape Otway.
 Cape Otway was originally named by Lieutenant James Grant who was the commander of the vessel, the Lady Nelson.
 He named it after Captain William Otway who was one of the commissioners of the Transport Board, on 7 December 1800.

 History

 The Colac district is the traditional land for the Gulidjan people and was known as “Kolak” or “Kolakgnat” which means ‘belonging to sand’.
 The Gulidjan people are of the Easter Maar Nation.

 The earliest European settlers arrived in the district in the 1830s and settled around Lake Colac.

+The Shire of Colac Otway came into existence on 23 September 1994 through the amalgamation of the City of Colac, Shire of Colac, the bulk of the Shire of Otway and part of the Shire of Heytesbury.
+The Birregurra and Barwon Downs districts, historically part of the Shire of Winchelsea, were included in the new Shire as a result of their transfer to the Shire of Colac earlier in 1994.
+The name originally proposed for the Shire was "Shire of Gellibrand", after the Gellibrand River and the locality of the same name.